What is Liquidation Value?

 We note that the total number of basic shares outstandingShares OutstandingOutstanding shares are the stocks available with the company's shareholders at a given point of time after excluding the shares that the entity had repurchased.
 It is shown as a part of the owner's equity in the liability side of the company's balance sheet. is 222,412 (‘000)

 Liquidation Value Per Share = $581,312 (‘000) / 222,412 (‘000) = 2.61x

 Fitbit is trading at 2.61x of its liquidation value.
 This implies that Fitbit is trading very close to its liquidation value.
 If this stock falls further, then it will be a buy.

-Using Tangible Book Value as a proxy to Liquidation Value
+Using Tangible Book Value as a proxy

 - Tangible Book Value Formula = Book Value of Assets – Book Value of Liabilities – Intangible Assets